 No jeans, no leggings.
 Tights should be plain, not patterned or extremely textured.
 Opt for dress pants, chinos, corduroys, or similar.
 You might be able to squeak by with dark denim with no holes or embellishments, but if you have another option, take it.

 Your shoes should be closed-toe and dressy.
-Heels aren’t necessary, particularly if you’ll also be touring the campus (coming soon - what to wear for a campus tour)—you want to have sure footing and be comfortable.
+Heels aren’t necessary, particularly if you’ll also be touring the campus—you want to have sure footing and be comfortable.
 Still, ditch the sneakers and opt for a comfortable ballet flat, wingtip, loafer, or boot.
 Opt for simplicity over elaborate decoration.

 Something like this is great for an interview or an interview with an audition.